zarhus/openwrt-zarhus/docs/building.md

 ./scripts/ci/qemu-run.sh graphic os
 ```

-The virtual machine should boot up and into OpenWRT.
+The virtual machine should boot up and into OpenWrt.